 This is the main content.

-Southern seedless watermelons are at peak season from the end of May into July, making them the quintessential summertime treat.
-We work directly with farmers throughout the South to ensure each melon meets our high standards, so you can enjoy every juicy bite.
+Southern seedless watermelons are at peak season from the end of May through July, making them the quintessential summertime treat.

 Tips.